 This course purposes to give a basic instruction in English and the Sciences.
 It is a very desirable course for those who wish an elementary knowledge of the different sciences and arts.
 It also affords a general introduction to the study of the languages, and a special preparation for extended study in English.
-It will be noted that a year has been added to the course, as the former requirement was too heavy for thorough and efficient work.
-It also allowed for an addition of several important subjects.
+There are three instead of two years in the course.
+The former requirement in the two years course was too heavy for thorough and efficient work.
+The extended course allows an addition of several important subjects.